kavin-sewmina/kavin-sewmina/README.md

     public function getMyPassion(): string
     {
-        return 'My passion for software is inventing new concepts and bringing them to life through beautiful interfaces'.;
+        return 'My passion for software is inventing new concepts and bringing them to life through beautiful interfaces.';
     }
 }

+?>
 ```

 💬 Ask me about anything <a href="mailto: kavinsewmina@gmail.com">here</a>, I am happy to help;